 A standard metal pie pan will work great, but I’m using a cast iron pie pan to help crisp the crust.
 Baking a pie directly in cast iron helps to crisp the crust and prevents wet fillings from soaking into the bottom.

 This is especially good for summer fruit pies like peach or strawberry rhubarb.
 Summer fruits tend to be wet, and the summer is the best time to bake a pie outdoors.

 Cast iron pie pans work wonderfully indoors too, and they’re a great way to cook up a batch of homemade rolls or cinnamon rolls.
-I picked up mine from Lehmans, but Amazon has a couple of different options too from both Lodge cast iron and Camp Chef.
+I picked up mine from Lehmans, but they don’t sell them anymore.
+Amazon has a couple of different options too from both Lodge cast iron and Camp Chef.
 The Camp Chef version fits inside my 14” dutch oven, and the lodge version is supposed to be the same size.

 I have a cast iron trivet beneath the pie plate, which adds a bit of space between the bottom of the dutch oven and the pie pan.
 This helps the dutch oven work more like a regular oven and helps the pie cook evenly with indirect heat.

 Lodge dutch ovens come with a handy temperature chart that helps you determine how many coals to use both above and below the dutch oven.
 I’m using a 14-inch dutch oven, which means that I’ll need 25 coals on top and 13 underneath for the initial bake at 425.
 After that, I’ll turn down the temperature to 350 degrees with 21 coals on top and 11 on the bottom.

 Since heat rises, it’s important to put substantially more coals on the top of the dutch oven than underneath.
 Keep space between the dutch oven and the coals on the bottom, and this will help diffuse the heat.